 For resources including and beyond our collections, see our research guide: Art & Architecture of the Islamic World.

 Aga Khan Visual Archive

 The Aga Khan Visual Archive (AKVA) combines both a legacy collection and new materials.
 The legacy archive contains nearly 120,000 slides and digital images of architecture, urbanism, and the built environment of Muslim societies, donated by graduate students traveling on AKPIA Travel Grants, scholars, and architectural firms.
-As of 2016, AKVA contains all born digital AKDC material documenting historic and contemporary sites, including some no longer extant.
+AKVA contains all born-digital AKDC material through 2013.
+The material documents historic and contemporary sites, including some that are no longer extant.